Need help getting funds? Lendtek matches you with lenders instantly

 Eligible trucking companies can pursue these opportunities to secure federal contracts, which can serve as a reliable revenue stream.

-Truckers cover a lot of ground, meaning frequent expenses filling up at the pump and repairing vehicle wear and tear.
+Truckers have frequent expenses, like filling up at the pump and repairing vehicle wear and tear.
 To access rebates and earn points on these costs, trucking companies can utilize fuel cards (sometimes known as fleet cards) to complete payments for vehicle maintenance and fuel.

 This form of payment is accepted at thousands of gas stations across the United States.
 The best fuel cards accrue rewards totaling several cents per gallon with minimal or no monthly fees.

-Small businesses have numerous options when it comes loans.
-Yet, sorting through seemingly endless options to find a loan that best aligns with your business can be challenging and time-consuming.
+Small businesses have numerous options when it comes to loans.
+Yet, sorting through many options to find a loan that best aligns with your business can be challenging and time-consuming.

 Find Funding for Any Credit Level